mirioeggmann/iet-gibb-bilderdb/README.md

 ## Getting started:

-Go to Lychez/docs/Dokumentation_Lychez.docx for the Documentation in German.
+...

 ## Licence

 The MIT License (MIT)

-Copyright (c) 2016 luvirx
+Copyright (c) 2016 Mirio Eggmann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal